-Our approach to obsessive compulsive disorder therapy
+Our approach to OCD

 In our experience with treating OCD, we find the most effective treatment is Cognitive behavioural therapy (CBT).
 This is because CBT aims to fix the underlying issue rather than its symptoms.
 However, every client is different, and after discussing the options with you we may suggest an alternative therapy or combination of therapies.
 Combining therapies together is known as integrative counselling, and is used to make sure that the client gets the therapy that works best for them.
 If you would like to find out if we could help you, we invite you to contact us.